Josephrcfsamp/rgb-to-hex/README.md

-# RGB to Hex Converter
+# RGB To Hex Converter

 ## Description